![]() |

 INTRODUCTION

-The principal goal of the department is to carry out procurement activities in line with the Public Procurement Act 2007 in order to minimise cost and achieve value for money for the Commission.
+The principal goal of the department is to carry out procurement activities of the Commission in line with the Public Procurement Act 2007 in order to minimize cost and achieve value for money for the Commission.
 The department is made up of four main units namely; Performance Monitoring and Evaluation, Procurement Planning and Policy, Tendering and Evaluation and Procurement Assurance and Compliance.
-The department is one of the four departments that constitute Human Capital and Infrastructure Group.

 LOCATION